 You'll explore the breadth of illustration as a subject and its positioning in a contemporary media context.
 You'll also began to think about your career goals and aspirations through strategies you might adopt in preparing for work or postgraduate study after graduation.

-Culminates in a group exhibition.
+The Exhibition unit culminates in a group exhibition.
 You'll develop skills of presentation and negotiation, through the process of establishing group agreement of a theme for the exhibition.

 Critical Analysis and Research

-Offers a choice of seminar programmes in conjunction with a short programme of core lectures and seminars.
+This unit offers a choice of seminar programmes in conjunction with a short programme of core lectures and seminars.
 Workshops introduce you to the principles of research, analytical and critical methodologies.
 The seminar, lecture and workshop tasks are formatively assessed, and support you in working towards your summative assessment assignments.

 Study Abroad (optional)